-4.12 Fuel should be unloaded in accordance with a refuelling plan.

-4.13 The identification of the fuel assemblies or core components should be checked against the refuelling plan whenever practicable, during or following fuel unloading from the core.
-Any error found, either in the original loading or in the unloading, should be reported and a review undertaken by the plant management to ensure that appropriate action is taken.

-4.14 Only suitable designated areas should be used for storing (even temporarily) irradiated or contaminated items, in order to avoid the spread of contamination and/or unnecessary radiation exposure.

-4.15 If conditions warrant it, and if any physical damage is suspected, unloaded fuel and core components should be examined before storage.
+- 4.12 Measures should be taken to verify that a fuel assembly does not hang from the upper core support structure while lifting this structure prior to unloading the core. - 4.13 Fuel should be unloaded in accordance with a refuelling plan. - 4.14 The identification of the fuel assemblies or core components should be checked against the refuelling plan whenever practicable, during or following fuel unloading from the core.
+Any error found, either in the original loading or in the unloading, should be reported and a review undertaken by the plant management to ensure that appropriate action is taken. - 4.15 Only suitable designated areas should be used for storing (even temporarily) irradiated or contaminated items, in order to avoid the spread of contamination and/or unnecessary radiation exposure. - 4.16 If conditions warrant it, and if any physical damage is suspected, unloaded fuel and core components should be examined before storage.
 If fuel or core components are found to be damaged, adjacent components should be examined.
-Any repairs should, ideally, be based on proven techniques and carried out in accordance with an approved method.

-4.16 Any fuel that is known to have failed should be treated in a suitable way to minimize contamination of the storage facility and to enable compliance with the applicable requirements for transport off the site (see IAEA Safety Standards Series No. SSR-6 (Rev. 1), Regulations for the Safe Transport of Radioactive Material, 2018 Edition [21]).
-Any fuel that is suspected to have failed should be treated as failed fuel until a thorough check shows that it is intact.

-4.17 Before the rack locations in the storage facility receive unloaded and fresh fuel, they should be examined if it is suspected that there could be damage which could affect the integrity of the fuel or if the allocated rack already contains a fuel assembly or any core component, such as control rods.
+Any repairs should, ideally, be based on proven techniques and carried out in accordance with an approved method. - 4.17 Any fuel that is known to have failed should be treated in a suitable way to minimize contamination of the storage facility and to enable compliance with the applicable requirements for transport off the site (see IAEA Safety Standards Series No. SSR-6 (Rev. 1), Regulations for the Safe Transport of Radioactive Material, 2018 Edition [21]).
+Any fuel that is suspected to have failed should be treated as failed fuel until a thorough check shows that it is intact. - 4.18 Before the rack locations in the storage facility receive unloaded and fresh fuel, they should be examined if it is suspected that there could be damage which could affect the integrity of the fuel or if the allocated rack already contains a fuel assembly or any core component, such as control rods.
 Racks should be kept within specified vertical tolerances to ensure that fuel assemblies are not distorted.